bamboocreative/bamboocreative.github.io/_posts/2014-10-08-your-website-is-in-a-constant-state-of-death.md

 ---
 layout: post
-title: "Your Website is in a Constant State of Death."
+title: "Your Website is in a Constant State of Death"
 categories: bamboo
 author: "Garrett Boatman"
 excerpt: "Why a website isn’t done when it’s done."